· · · · · · · ·

 I'm a finance controller working in payments and acquiring finance.
 My day-to-day is not just the close — it's the projects, the technical issues, the implementations, and the cross-functional problems that don't fit cleanly into anyone else's lane.

 That work spans revenue recognition, scheme economics, reserve methodology, FX exposure, pricing and margin analysis, and the full controller project stack: ERP implementations, SOX control redesign, close acceleration, new entity integrations, technical accounting position development.
-I've also written the Payments Controller Handbook — a reference-grade resource for controllers in the acquiring finance function — and the Finance PM Handbook on how controllers run change projects.
+I've also written the Payments Controller Handbook — a reference-grade resource for controllers in the acquiring finance function — and the Controller PM Handbook on how controllers run change projects.

 Connect on LinkedIn →